 His formative years were dominated by comic books, sci-fi, and fantasy.
 Such stories have deeply influenced his worldview, which is more Trekkian-optimistic than Blade Runner-dystopian.
 He values Superman’s ability to inspire hope over Batman’s vengeance-driven nature, and he believes that such escapist fare can teach us lessons in ways traditional fiction cannot.

 Notoriously inept from a social standpoint, he has only recently begun allowing other people to read his work.
-His first novel, SAVIOUR, was published in 2017.
+His first novel, Saviour, was published in 2017, followed by the sequel, Children of the Saviour, in 2019 and Charming in 2021.